What we teach at Clawton Primary School – Helping you understand what we use to help your child learn…

-Our reading books are based around a variety of different schemes and they are leveled according to the Colour Band Programme.
-Alongside these readers we have a selection of phonic based books in the EYFS and Key Stage One and each class have their own wider books and a school information library.
+Our reading books are based around a variety of different schemes and they are levelled according to the Colour Band Programme.
+Alongside these readers we have a selection of phonic based books in the EYFS and Key Stage One and each class have their own wider books as well as a school information library.

 Children are expected to read every evening at home and have this recorded in the Home School Reading Contact Diary.

 Books for your child -click here

 Please click on the link below to find out more about the New National Curriculum

 Our Curriculum Outline is on display on this page and the class pages will give a brief of what will be taught …